Eaprime1/SlimeTest/README.md

 ## Getting Started

 1. Clone this repository
-2. Open `index.html` in a modern web browser
+2. Install dependencies: `npm install`
+3. Start the development server: `npm start`
-3. The simulation will start automatically
+4. The simulation will open automatically in your browser
-4. Use keyboard controls (see below) to interact with the simulation
+5. Use keyboard controls (see below) to interact with the simulation

-No build process or dependencies required - it runs entirely in the browser!
+For production builds, run `npm run build` to create an optimized bundle in the `dist/` directory.

 ## Controls